Osa2ma/Osa2ma/README.md

 ## 🔧 What I Actually Do
 - 🧠 Build and deploy deep learning models using PyTorch, TensorFlow, and Keras
-- 📊 Design run heavy ETL workloads with PySpark and SQL
+- 📊 Running heavy ETL workloads with PySpark and SQL
 - 🔍 Work on unsupervised learning tasks like clustering, ECLAT and anomaly detection
 - 🏗️ Develop APIs and backend services using Flask and Django
 - 🧰 Use Git, Docker, CI/CD, and Linux daily to ship and maintain reliable